aetperf/aetperf.github.io/_posts/2020-01-20-Fetching-AROME-weather-forecasts-and-plotting-temperatures.md

 ## Stack the temperature files into a 3D Numpy array

 For each temperature layer, we extract the values as a NumPy array.
-The data is reverted along the 1st axis in order to be printed correctly.
+The data is reverted along the 1st axis in order to be displayed correctly.
 Also, the temperature unit is changed from Kelvin to Celsius:

 ```python
 arrays = []